boring-dragon/covid-19-observer/README.md

 ## Usage

-Load the adapter you want to into statistics class LoadAdaptermethod
+Load the adapter you want to use into statistics class LoadAdaptermethod

 ```php